dawid-drelichowski/movie-info/README.md

 To rebuild assets every time they change execute `npm run build:dev` or `yarn run build:dev`.
 There is a better way: `npm run watch` or `yarn run watch` command will continue running in terminal and watch all relevant files for changes.
 [Webpack](https://webpack.js.org/) will then automatically recompile assets when it detects a change.
+It's possible to use [Webpack DevServer](https://webpack.js.org/configuration/dev-server/).
+To start it use `npm run start` or `yarn run start`
+To specify a port number to listen for requests on, modify [webpack.config.babel.js](webpack.config.babel.js)
+Default server port is *3000*.

 Minified (so called "production") version of assets can be build with `npm run build` or `yarn run build`.

 ## NPM scripts